Accounts Payable Vs Accounts Receivable: A Complete Guide!

 What are Accounts Receivable?

-Accounts receivable
+what are Accounts receivable

 Accounts Receivable (AR) is another crucial aspect of financial management in a business.
 It refers to the money owed to a company by its customers or clients for goods or services provided on credit.
 A few examples of cash inflow are payments or bills that are yet to be cleared by the clients or consumers for the services rendered.